-Pool equipment should be located in a manner which complies with the San Diego County Health Code and the City of San Diego Requirements.
-The pool equipment must not be visible off-site, and location of the equipment should minimize the impact of noise on neighboring lots.
+Pool equipment must be located in a manner which complies with the San Diego County Health Code and the City of San Diego Requirements.
+The pool equipment must not be visible offsite, and the location of the equipment should minimize the impact of noise on neighboring lots.

-The pool equipment should be fully enclosed with solid walls and a solid gate that match the exterior of the building.
+All pool equipment should be fully enclosed with solid walls and a solid gate that match the adjacent exterior of the building.

-The top of all equipment should be concealed from off-site views by substantial planting or a horizontal structure such as louvers or trellis.
+The top of all equipment should be con- cealed from offsite views by substantial planting or a horizontal structure placed above the pool equipment such as louvers or a trellis.

-Pool equipment must be either below grade or set back at least ten (10) feet from the Property Line.
+Pool equipment must be either below grade or set back at least twenty (20) feet from the Property Line.